micahwierenga/brief-git-and-github-lesson/readme.md

 ```

 <!--2:20 10 minutes -->
-#### Pushing to Github
+#### Pushing to GitHub

-In order to send files from our local machine to our remote repository on Github, we need to use the command `git push`.
+In order to send files from our local machine to our remote repository on GitHub, we need to use the command `git push`.
 However, you also need to add the name of the remote, in this case we called it `origin` and the name of the branch, in this case `master`.

 ```bash
 git push origin master